 Enter any string of alphanumeric characters for the serial number.
 For hardware model, we recommend using the model of the device that's running the VM.
 To find your Mac's hardware model, select the Apple menu and go to About This Mac > System Report > Model Identifier.

 No changes are required for virtual machines running on Apple Silicon hardware.
-Parallels Desktop and VMware Fusion are supported on Macs with Apple Silicon, so if you set up a VM this way, you don't need to modify the hardware model ID or serial number.
+Parallel Desktop is supported on Macs with Apple Silicon, so if you set up a VM this way, you don't need to modify the hardware model ID or serial number.

 All Mac enrollments in Intune are considered user-approved.
 User-approved enrollment lets you manage macOS devices that aren't part of Apple School Manager or Apple Business Manager.
 It provides the same level of control as supervised macOS devices enrolled using Automated Device Enrollment or Apple Configurator.

 Intune automatically turns on supervision for user-approved devices running macOS 11 and later.
 It also does this for enrolled devices that later update to macOS 11 or later.

 Intune announced support for user approved enrollment in June 2020.
 BYOD enrollments that occured before that time may not be user-approved.
 For more information about Apple devices becoming user approved, see User approved MDM enrollment on the Apple Support website.

 The device user signs in to the Company Portal app to initiate enrollment.
 Company Portal then opens the device's system preferences and prompts the user to install the management profile.
 Company Portal provides in-app instructions to help users find the profile.
 Users go to System Preferences > Profiles to approve the management profile installation.
 Device users that don't provide approval during enrollment can return to system preferences later to give approval.